dsampson94/contxt/README.md

 ## Usage

+Run Contxt:

+    npx contxt

-Create a context.config.json file in the root of your project to specify the files and directories to include or exclude:
+This command creates a context.config.json file in the root of your project to specify the files and directories to include or exclude:

     {
       "include": [